AndreiMoraru123/OAK-D-etector/README.md

 ### Running on CUDA via checkpoint

 This is straightforward, and not very interesting here.
-Since the tensors are already on cuda, I can just load the `checkpoint` in PyTorch and run the model using the forward call.
+Since the tensors are already on CUDA, I can just load the `checkpoint` in PyTorch and run the model using the forward call.
 I did put this option in here since it's the fastest, and best for showing demos.
+I could have also included `CPU` as an option that would have the same flow in the code, but why would anyone want that?
+Ha.

 ### Running on the NCS2/camera via OpenVINO's inference engine